skulltech/sumit-ghosh.com/_posts/2017-11-16-boyhood-and-it-s-genius.md

 ---
 layout: post
 published: false
-title: Boyhood and it's Genius
+title: Boyhood and its Genius.
+Through Some Quotes.
 subtitle: 'Rather, how it touched me'
 date: '2017-11-16'
 ---